 4 reasons why you'll love this recipe:

-- A deliciously creamy, spicy and umami broth
+- Delicious ramen with a creamy, spicy and umami broth

 - Topped with yummy sticky chicken marinated in soy and mirin.